 Candice provides academic support to teachers and leaders through professional development, educational program reviews, and assessment monitoring.
-Previously, she served as a high school English teacher and as an instructional coach and literacy specialist for schools in the Saginaw and Flint regions.
-Candice earned her Master of Arts in Literacy Education, Bachelor of English, and Secondary Teaching Certificate from Saginaw Valley State University.
+Previously, she served as an instructional coach, a literacy specialist, and a high school English teacher for schools in the Saginaw and Flint regions.
+Candice earned her Education Specialist in Central Office Administration, Master of Arts in Literacy Education, Bachelor of English, and Secondary Teaching Certificate from Saginaw Valley State University.

 Dawn is the only School/University Partnership Office staffer who has worked in the office since its inception in 1995.
 During that time, she has assisted six different Directors and countless other staff members.
 She is an invaluable resource to the office staff, to SVSU in general, and to all stakeholders in the academies SVSU authorizes, including teachers, school leaders, management companies, and board members.
 Office staff rely heavily on her historical perspective concerning all aspects of charter school operations and her keen planning, analytical, and organizational skills.
 Dawn also serves as the University State Continuing Education Clock Hours (SCECH) Coordinator.